idekerlab/naga-gwas-rest/README.rst

   flask run # --host=0.0.0.0 can be added to allow all access from interfaces

   # Service will be running on http://localhost:5000/nbgwas

+  # NOTE: To have tasks processed nbgwas_taskrunner.py must be started in
+  # another terminal

 Example usage of service
 ------------------------